ambientkit/ambientkit.github.io/docs/plugins/router.md

 }
 ```

-This is what it would look like without the return values:
+This is what it would look like without the return value:

 ```go
 func (h *Handler) hello(w http.ResponseWriter, r *http.Request) {